andypopa/to-do/README.md

 On Linux, watch is probably already installed & you'd most likely have to install ag by yourself.

 ## Installation
+Install the script using one of the methods below.
+This will pull the git repository and symlink the script in /usr/local/bin so you can just go to any directory and type `to-do` to start monitoring its contents.

 ### Using cURL
 `curl -o- https://raw.githubusercontent.com/andypopa/to-do/master/install.sh | $SHELL`